-In the case of money owing to another PHA, or the owner of a rental or assisted property, the applicant will be notified by the PHA of the amount owed.
-The applicant will be given 14 days to provide the PHA with proof of payment or documentation that a repayment agreement has been reached and that the applicant is considered to be in good standing/up to date on payments.
+In the case of money owing to this or another PHA, the applicant will be notified by the PHA of the amount owed.
+The applicant will be given 14 calendar days to provide the PHA with proof of payment or documentation that a repayment agreement has been reached and that the applicant is considered to be in good standing/up to date on payments.